ajchan06/rubiks_cube_solver/README.md

 # Rubik’s Cube Solver (Color-Based)

-A Python-based Rubik’s Cube solver that takes raw sticker colors as input and computes a solution using the **Kociemba two-phase algorithm**.
+A Python-based Rubik’s Cube solver that takes raw sticker colors as input and generates an efficient solution using the **Kociemba two-phase algorithm**.

-This project converts a real-world cube state (based on colors) into a valid internal representation and generates an efficient sequence of moves to solve the cube.
+This project converts real-world cube color input into a valid internal representation and computes a sequence of moves to solve the cube.

 ---